thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 Each PDPArchive `archive.json` contains one opaque source account identifier.
 This one-archive-per-account boundary avoids folder collisions and allows generic importers to consume account archives without understanding Thunderbird records.
 Account paths may include sanitized human-readable labels for manual identification after decryption.
 Labels are display-only and the portable account ID remains authoritative.
+Mail folders retain the source hierarchy as nested archive folders.
+Folder names that require translation for destination filesystem safety use a stable mapping across repeated exports and imports.

 `profile.json` identifies the exported Thunderbird profile and archive selection. `settings/global.json` holds portable global user preferences.
 Account records contain portable account configuration and profile data in a new format rather